 How to Downsize Your Home Slowly Using eBay

 Downsizing is a trend for several different segments of the population.
-Some people are downsizing their parents stuff as they help them move into assisted living or retirement communities.
+Some people are downsizing their parent's stuff as they help them move into assisted living or retirement communities.
 Others are choosing to downsize from a traditional large home as their youngest children are leaving for college or getting married.
 No need to pay utility bills or the upkeep for a 2,000-3,000 square foot home when only 1 or 2 people are living there.
-The Tiny House Movement is becoming more popular as people are choosing to trade a large expensive living space for a small, compact, and portable home they can function in just about anywhere.
+The Tiny House Movement is becoming more popular as people are choosing to trade large, expensive living space for a small, compact, and portable home they can function in just about anywhere.

 Whatever your situation is, you will need to donate, re-home, sell, or throw out your accumulated stuff to move into something smaller.
 This is where eBay can make the process lucrative.

 Real estate experts say it takes 12-18 months to effectively downsize 10 years or more of accumulation.
 Once you start digging through closets, drawers, attics, basements, garage, and heaven forbid, additional storage buildings on your property, the accumulation is always more than you predicted.
 By creating a process for downsizing, you can sort your possessions into these categories:

 How to Determine What to Sell on eBay

 This is a common question as the eBay world can be overwhelming to those who have never sold before.
 All kinds of things that look like junk can actually be valuable collectibles.
 For example, these types of items can sell for good money on eBay:

 - Old yearbooks from high school or college

 - Old license plates

 - Old advertising promotional items like coffee mugs, ice trays, bottle openers, key chains (especially if from a company that no longer exists)

 - Ephemera—things made of paper like postcards, old letters, address books, anything with beautiful penmanship or cursive writing